Panchadip-128/Visualizing-Epsilon-Decay-and-Scores-in-Reinforcement-Learning/README.md

 6) Visualization:

 The results are visualized using Matplotlib to plot:
-Average rewards per episode, showing the agent's learning progression.
+<h1>Average rewards per episode</h1>, showing the agent's learning progression.
 Epsilon decay over episodes, illustrating the shift from exploration to exploitation.
 Overflow events per episode, highlighting improvements in waste management.